Fairburn, Georgia: Culture

 Fairburn is home to the Georgia Renaissance Festival, in operation during the springtime.

-The City of Fairburn hosts the "Fairburn Festival" each fall, featuring a parade, local food and crafts vendors and musical performances.
+The city of Fairburn hosts the popular "Third Friday" concert series annually from April through September.
+The city also hosts the "Fairburn Fall Festival" each fall, featuring a parade, local food and crafts vendors and musical performances.
+Both events draw thousands of participants from across the region.

-In popular culture

-Fairburn was referenced in the 1970 song "Good Friends and Neighbors" by country singer Jerry Reed, a Georgia native.
-The song follows the story of a circuit judge from Monroe, Georgia who has been robbed by a hitchhiker he picked up in Fairburn and then continues to have trouble solving his situation in town, before walking into a local restaurant and telling his story to the friendly staff.